supriyamyadari/supriyamyadari/README.md

 # 💫 About Me:
 "Hi there!
 I'm Supriya, a dedicated biotechnologist with a strong focus on bioinformatics.
 I'm passionate about using computational methods to solve biological puzzles.
-With experience in exploratory data analysis (EDA), genomic variant analysis, RNA-seq analysis, microbiome analysis, protein structure prediction, and docking, I bring a wealth of expertise to the table.
+I have expertise in exploratory data analysis (EDA),DEanalysis, genomic variant analysis, RNA-seq analysis, microbiome analysis, protein structure prediction, and Docking.
 Proficient in Python and R programming, I'm always eager to tackle new challenges in the fascinating world of bioinformatics."

 ## 🌐 Socials:
 ![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)